 Cité des Sciences is the largest science museum in Paris.
-Housed in a redesigned slaughterhouse, it is the top attraction of Parc de la Villette, a large pedestrian park with many attractions on the eastern side of the city.
+Housed in a redesigned slaughterhouse, it is the top attraction of Parc de la Villette, a large park with many attractions in the eastern side of the city.
 Paris museums.
+Museums for kids.

 La Cité des Sciences (Paris Science Museum) is a modern 30 000 m2 museum in Parc de la Villette.

 The world class Cité des Sciences features a good children section, called La Cité des enfants.